Skip to Content

 Are Mobile/Motorized Refreshment Vehicles permitted in parks, or near schools and recreation centres?

-The consent of all property owners is required in order to operate on a lot.
-If the City or a school were to permit a specific location, the Mobile/Motorized Refreshment Vehicle would be able to operate there.
-If written consent has not been provided from the City/school for a particular location, the vendor would not be permitted to operate there.
+The consent of all property owners is required to operate on a lot.
+If the City or a school were to permit a specific location, the Mobile/Motorized Refreshment Vehicle could operate there.
+If the City/school has not provided written consent for a particular location, the vendor would not be permitted to operate there.

-Mobile/Motorized Refreshment Vehicles are prohibited from operating within one hundred metres (100 m) of a park and/or school; nevertheless, they are exempt from the one hundred metres (100 m) proximity requirement if they are operating on a highway closed under a special event permit and/or at a park where a special event is being held; and, if the Mobile/Motorized Refreshment Vehicle has obtained written consent from the special event permit holder.
-Additionally, Refreshment Vehicles are exempt from this distance requirement if the property owner or the school administration, as applicable, has given written permission for the Refreshment Vehicle to operate on the property.
+Mobile/Motorized Refreshment Vehicles are prohibited from operating within one hundred metres (100 m) of a park and/or school; nevertheless, they are exempt from the one hundred metres (100 m) proximity requirement if they are operating on a highway closed under a Special Event Permit and/or at a park where a special event is held; and, if the Mobile/Motorized Refreshment Vehicle has obtained written consent from the special event permit holder.
+Additionally, a Refreshment Vehicle is exempt from this distance requirement if the property owner or the school administration, as applicable, has given written permission for the Refreshment Vehicle to operate on the property.

 Are Mobile/Motorized Refreshment Vehicles permitted to operate near residential areas?

-Mobile/Motorized Refreshment Vehicles, such as ice cream trucks, are permitted to roam through residential areas for up to ten minutes.
-These ten minutes extend if people within the queue have not been served.
+Mobile/Motorized Refreshment Vehicles, such as ice cream trucks, can roam through residential areas for up to ten (10) minutes.
+These 10 minutes are extended if people within the queue have not been served.
 Refreshment Vehicles must obey all parking restrictions.

 Mobile/Motorized Refreshment Vehicles are prohibited from operating within residential areas between the hours of 10 p.m. and 7 a.m.
 Mobile/Motorized Refreshment Vehicles are only permitted to operate on highways abutting residential zones for a longer period if the highway is closed due to a permitted special event and the Mobile/Motorized Refreshment Vehicle has written consent from the special event permit holder.